aliy0012/aliy0012/README.md

 ✨
 ✨

-⚡ I’m currently learning Java, Python, JavaScript and C
+⚡ I’m currently learning JavaScript

 👯 I’m looking to collaborate on projects